-The goal of this class is to provide students with the broadest understanding of the job of Music Supervisor as well as the potential of music supervision as a career to parallel the hierarchy in production generally.
-From the PA role assisting the Music Supervisor working on a project at the production level, to the senior executive shaping a broad network/company music strategy, we will focus on the tools necessary to understand the realities and envision the possibilities.
-We will also focus on the resources and processes for discovering artists, negotiating with rights holders, navigating the creative process effectively, satisfying business and legal affairs protocol, and pushing the role of music (and artists themselves) in broad strategic thinking beyond the final produced project.
+The goal of this class is to provide students with the broadest understanding of the landscape of FANDOM today and historically, as well as the role it plays from the POV of decision makers and those that finance and produce content on the corporate level.
+We will also focus on the resources and processes for discovering artists/influencers/leaders/celebrities, mobilizing FANS as business strategies, navigating the process of FAN engagement effectively, satisfying business and legal affairs protocol in doing so, and pushing the role of FANDOM (and artists themselves) in broad strategic thinking beyond the final produced project.